QuantEcon/lecture-python.myst/lectures/kalman_2.md

     return WorkerModel(A=A, C=C, G=G, R=R, xhat_0=xhat_0, Σ_0=Σ_0)
 ```

-Now we can compute them using [`LinearStateSpace`](https://quanteconpy.readthedocs.io/en/latest/tools/lss.html) class.
+Now we  form the state space system we want by using the [`LinearStateSpace`](https://quanteconpy.readthedocs.io/en/latest/tools/lss.html) class.

-We simulate the system for $T = 100$ periods
+Let's simulate a worker  for $T = 100$ periods

 ```{code-cell} ipython3
 # Define A, C, G, R, xhat_0, Σ_0